Writing is a critical skill, and it's only going to become more important in the future. That's why David Perell started Write of Passage.

 Any course creator knows the impact of curating a learning community: strength in numbers, accountability, the social impact of kindred learners developing skills alongside one another — but David notes that peer learning is more than a system of accountability.

 “We often think of genius as something that happens individually.
 Steve Jobs was a genius.
 Bill Gates was a genius.
 Elon Musk is a genius.
-We don't often think of genius as something that comes out of a place.
+We don't often think of genius as something that comes out of an event or a place like minded people.
 I think it's really worth thinking about — when are those moments created and what do they have in common?”

 So what do these storied learning communities all have in common?